kevSchmidt/toDoList/README.md

 ### Features:
 - Color Generator function using javascript.
 - All items have a different & random color.
-- On click items are marks as done.
+- On click items are marked.